toliva/ConnectivityContent/README.md

 # Content Readme

+## Check for broken links

+Use this link to run a report to find any broken links.

+1. lct.teamcity.sb.karmalab.net/project.html?projectId=partner_api_web
+2. run Check Links.
+3. view the site-link-results reports under the artifacts link in teamcity
+4. fix any broken links in your files or notify the relevant team(s) of broken links in their files

 ## Swagger Cross-Domain Support
 To use the Swagger-UI, HTTP requests from our site need to be able to hit JSON endpoints on an external server (which is hosting Swagger).
 This can be a problem as these requests are cross-domain, which is a security measure most browsers have in place to stop malicious scripts accessing and manipulating content on another site, with the credentials of the